Menu

 Landmannalaugar natural pool in the highlands

-East Iceland
+East Iceland hot springs

-On a journey around Iceland’s Ring Road, you’d get to explore the fjords and seascapes of East Iceland.
+On a journey around Iceland’s Ring Road, you’ll get to explore the fjords and seascapes of East Iceland.
 As well as discovering fishing villages and quirky towns, there are a couple of hot spring attractions you could check out.

 1. Vök Baths